Cups to grams converter for flour, sugar, and butter

 Scale every ingredient line between 0.25× and 4× before conversion.

-Mark ingredients as favourites to pin them here.
+Mark ingredients as favorites to pin them here.

 Recent conversions